CalvinHartwell/getting-started-with-kylo/chapter2/section1.md

 # Chapter 2, Section 1: Installing Kylo and NiFi

 ### Introduction

-This section covers the installation of Kylo and NiFI.
+This section covers the installation of Kylo and NiFI on a new server.